G. R. Indugopan: Biography

-Indugopan was born to Gopinatha Pillai and Sadhayamma on 19 April 1974 at Valathungal, in Kollam district of the south Indian state of Kerala.
+Indugopan was born to Gopinatha Pillai and Radhayamma on 19 April 1974 at Valathungal, in Kollam district of the south Indian state of Kerala.

 Ice-196^{0}C, a novel by Indugopan based on nanotechnology and published by DC books, is reported to be the first technology novel in Malayalam.
 His other works include a two novel edition, Cheenkanni Vettakkarante Athmakathayum Muthala Layaniyum, Manaljeevikal, dealing with the mineral sand mining areas of Kollam Chavara area, and Iruttu Pathradhipar, short story anthology.
 He is a recipient of several awards such as Abu Dhabi Sakthi Award (2017, for the story Kollappatti Daya), Kumkumam Award, and Ashan Prize.

 Indugopan wrote the script of Chithariyavar, a Malayalam movie featuring Sreenivasan and directed by Lalji.
 His debut as a director was with Ottakkayyan, a 2007 film.
 His novel, Kali Gandhaki, was made into a tele-series by Madhupal which had its screen-play written by P. F. Mathews.

 Indugopan is a senior sub editor of Malayala Manorama daily and lives in Thiruvananthapuram, Kerala.